shawnsoltesz/FirstBankOfSuncoast/README.md

 D -

-You will compute balances by examining all the transactions in the history.
+The app will compute balances by examining all the transactions in the history.
 For instance, if a user deposits 10 to their savings, then withdraws 8 from their savings, then deposits 25 to their checking, they have three transactions to consider.
 Compute the checking and saving balance, using the transaction list, when needed.
 In this case, their savings balance is 2 and their checking balance is 25.

 The application should store a history of transactions in a SINGLE List<Transaction>.

-Your task is to design the <Transaction> class to support both checking and savings as well as deposits and withdraws. (like the Blackjack app tracked dealer and player cards in one lists)
+Design the <Transaction> class to support both checking and savings accounts, as well as deposit and withdraw transactions. (like the Blackjack app tracked dealer and player cards in one lists -

+Transaction Type includes:

+1. Transaction Type [string]
+   a.
+Deposit
+   b.
+Withdraw

+2. Account Type [string] - could be a bool, but only T/F options and not suitable for scale
+   a.
+Checking
+   b.
+Savings

+3. Amount [integer]

+   // 3.
+Create a player hand
+   var player = new Hand();

+   // 4.
+Create a dealer hand
+   var dealer = new Hand();

+   // 5.
+Ask the deck for a card and place it in the player hand
+   // - the card is equal to the 0th index of the deck list
+   // 6.
+Ask the deck for a card and place it in the player hand player.AddCards(deck.DealMultiple(2));

+   // 7.
+Ask the deck for a card and place it in the dealer hand
+   // 8.
+Ask the deck for a card and place it in the dealer hand dealer.AddCards(deck.DealMultiple(2));)

 Transaction History derived from one Transaction list: